The estate is located in the municipality of Cantenac Margaux

 in the Médoc

 (Haut-Médoc, Bordeaux).
-In 1661 a large estate was bought by the merchant Pierre des Mesures de Rausan (Rauzan) of the de Gassie family.
-This resulted in the wineries in the episode Château Marquis-de-Terme
+In 1661, the de Gassies family bought a large estate from the dealer Pierre des Mesures de Rausan (Rauzan).
+This resulted in the wineries Château Marquis-de-Terme

 .
 Château Rauzan-Gassies